nunojpg/cartaodecidadao-explorer/README.md

 ## TODO

-* Currently I am unable to do Card/Chip authentication like in the MRTD Biometric Passport AA (active authentication).
-This is supported by the PTEID, and is used by the official Middleware during Mutual Authentication (using a CVC), for example for the Address Change process.
-How it is done and if it is possible without a CVC is unknown.
-* Fingerprint Match-on-card applet is not supported in any way.
 * Notepad writing is not implemented.
 I don't know if it uses a standard PKCS15 procedure.
 * Address parsing is not implemented.
 It is very easy to do.
 I just don't need it at this time.

+## LIMITATIONS

+* It is not possible to do Card/Chip authentication like in the MRTD Biometric Passport AA (active authentication).
+This is supported by the PTEID, and is used by the official Middleware during Mutual Authentication (using a CVC), for example for the Address Change process, and it is not possible by the general public.
+* Fingerprint Match-on-card applet is not supported in any way.
+Patches or documentation are greatly appreciated!